KomeijiForce/ELECTRA-NRC/README.md

 ```
 python nrc/unsupervised/inference.py
 ```
 to run reasoning on the CommonsenseQA dev dataset.
 You can edit ```./config/unsupervised.json``` to run experiments with different models on different datasets.
 Current, we support running pre-trained language models with objective: masked language modeling, casual language modeling, or replaced token detection.
-Notice, DeBERTaV3 is not available because we current cannot load it to calculate NRC.
+Notice that DeBERTaV3 is not available because we current cannot load it to calculate NRC.